MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-an-app-submission.md

 ---author: mcleanbyron
 ms.assetid: D34447FF-21D2-44D0-92B0-B3FF9B32D6F7
 description: Use this method in the Windows Store submission API to create a new submission for an app that is registered to your Windows Dev Center account.
-title: Create an app submission using the Windows Store submission API - Develop UWP apps ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Create an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article